 What are the Key Features to Look for in an SD Card Recovery Tool for Mac?

 I have worked with numerous recovery tools for different operating systems.
 Not all recovery tools are equal.
-I have tried to include 10 software that can cater to a diverse range of needs and people.
+I have tried to include 10 software programs that can cater to a diverse range of needs and people.

 But how would you know which is the best Mac SD card data recovery software for you?
 Here’s a quick and expert-backed checklist to help you choose the right software: